Marak/ayyo-wars/ReadMe.md

 Ships or other game objects are represented as collections of behaviors, each of which acts on the sprite on every update of the game loop.
 These behaviors control how the sprite will act.
 Complex behaviors can be created through seamlessly composing several smaller behaviors.

+Behaviors can also be attached and detatched dynamically during game play.
+It's even safe to re-apply the same behavior twice to the same game object.
+This is very useful for keeping game scaffolding code to a minmial and allowing for features like live game editing.

 See current behaviors here: [https://github.com/Marak/alien-warz/tree/master/lib/behaviors](https://github.com/Marak/alien-warz/tree/master/lib/behaviors)

 ### Audio and Image Assets